raedahgroup/godcr-old/status.md

 #### Sync blockchain
 - Unlike in other interfaces, the cli interface does not automatically sync the blockchain before performing wallet operations.
 This may lead to inaccuracy of displayed information or complete inability to perform certain wallet operations such as `send` and `purchasetickets`
-- To circumvent the issue(s) identified above, the `--sync` flag should be used when issuing godcr commands on cli.
+- To circumvent the issue(s) identified above, the `--sync` flag should be used when issuing godcr commands on cli e.g. `godcr send --sync` or `godcr --sync send`.
 Alternatively, you can set `sync=1` or `sync=true` in `godcr.conf` to always perform a blockchain sync before performing any wallet operation.
-- Also, `godcr --sync` can be run alone, without any command to perform a blockchin sync at any time.
+- Also, `godcr --sync` can be run alone, without any command to perform a blockchain sync at any time.
 - The above concerns do not apply if godcr is _properly_ configured to perform wallet operations using dcrwallet rpc.